Scott Hecker

-Scott Hecker is a sound editor who has nearly 100 films to date.
+Scott Hecker is a supervising sound editor/designer who has over 100 film credits to date.
 He was nominated at the 75th Academy Awards for the film Road to Perdition in the category of Best Sound Editing.

-He has won four times at the Motion Picture Sound Editors awards.
+He has won six times at the Motion Picture Sound Editors awards.

+He won an Australian Academy Award (AACTA) for Best Sound on “Mad Max: Fury Road” in 2015.

 He also was nominated for an Emmy Award for the sound on Miami Vice.